-TensorCharts - Free charting webapp where you'll get to watch the whales
+TensorCharts - Freemium crypto charting web-app with orderbook heatmap (you'll get to watch the whales)

 Image: Ever heard of footprint charts?
 Tensorcharts are a similar idea, you will surprised how much information you can get from a single glance at the chart.

 TensorCharts are an advanced charting platform servicing crypto traders exclusively.
 It has tools like candle footprint, orderbook heatmap or trades counter.